Summary

 Headers: C vs C++

 More often than not you'll come across legacy C header files being used in C++, such as math functions from the math.h header file or standard I/O functions from stdio.h.
 You might encounter these headers either as #include <math.h> or #include <cmath>.
-Both statements include the same file, but the latter wraps the contents of the header in the std namespace for consistence with other C++ standard library features.
+Both statements include the same file, but the latter wraps the contents of the header in the std namespace for consistency with other C++ standard library features.
 The direct consequence of this is:

 • If you include math.h, you can use its functions like double sin(double x) directly.